-Antipsychotic switching studies provide additional insights into the effects of medication on anxiety in stable cohorts.
-Switching studies, primarily from typical to atypical have shown a reduction in anxiety (olanzapine (Noordsy et al., 2001); risperidone or olanzapine after 2-6 years (Voruganti et al., 2002); risperidone or olanzapine after 8-weeks in elderly (Jeste et al., 2003)), whereas others have reported an increase in anxiety (haloperidol to olanzapine after 6-weeks (Costa e Silva et al., 2001)).
-Some studies have found increased efficacy for some atypical antipsychotics (risperidone vs. olanzapine after 22 weeks - (Wang et al., 2006); olanzapine to risperidone due to incompatibility (Ganguli et al., 2008)).
+Antipsychotic switching studies provide additional insights into the effects of medication on anxiety.
+Switching studies, primarily from typical to atypical have shown a reduction in anxiety and psychotic symptoms (olanzapine (Noordsy et al., 2001); risperidone or olanzapine after 2-6 years (Voruganti et al., 2002); risperidone or olanzapine after 8-weeks in elderly (Jeste et al., 2003)), whereas others have reported an increase in anxiety (7.4%) with increased psychotic symptoms (11.7%) (haloperidol to olanzapine after 6-weeks (Costa e Silva et al., 2001)).
+Some studies have found increased efficacy for some atypical antipsychotics (risperidone vs. olanzapine after 22 weeks, with comparable attenuation of psychotic symptoms - (Wang et al., 2006); olanzapine to risperidone due to incompatibility, accompanied by attenuation of psychotic symptoms (Ganguli et al., 2008)).
 Care should be taken when switching antipsychotic medications, as this may lead to development of anxiety (Borison, 1996,Delassus-Guenault et al., 1999,Poyurovsky et al., 1998).

-Augmentation of antipsychotic medication is a common clinical approach to reduce anxiety symptoms or treat co-morbid anxiety disorders, with either another antipsychotic (olanzapine with sulpiride (Kotler et al., 2004)), an antidepressant (clozapine with sertraline for attenuation of OCD symptoms (Rahman et al., 1998,Allen and Tejera, 1994)), or anxiolytic drug (benzodiazepine over short-term, with consideration of potential addictive properties (Nuss et al., 2007).
-Studies have found evidence for the beneficial effects of fluoxetine for social phobia (Pallanti et al., 1999); fluoxamine for OCD (Poyurovsky et al., 1996,Reznik and Sirota, 2000); and for a broad spectrum of anxiolytics (Braga et al., 2013,Acquaviva et al., 2005)).
+Augmentation of antipsychotic medication is a common clinical approach to reduce anxiety symptoms or treat co-morbid anxiety disorders, with either another antipsychotic (olanzapine with sulpiride (Kotler et al., 2004)), an antidepressant (clozapine with sertraline for attenuation of OCD symptoms (Rahman et al., 1998,Allen and Tejera, 1994)), or anxiolytic drug (benzodiazepine over short-term, with consideration of potential addictive properties (Nuss et al., 2007)).
+Studies have found evidence for the beneficial effects of fluoxetine for social phobia (Pallanti et al., 1999); fluoxamine for OCD (Poyurovsky et al., 1996,Reznik and Sirota, 2000); and for a broad spectrum of anxiolytics (Braga et al., 2013,Acquaviva et al., 2005)) in psychotic disorders.
 Careful consideration of potential risks of pharmacokinetic or pharmacodynamic interactions and cardiac safety is needed (Sicouri and Antzelevitch, 2008,Hoehns et al., 2001).
 Antidepressant and anxiolytic medications have not been shown to reduce suicidality (Dold et al., 2012,Krupinski et al., 2000,Sim et al., 2014): only the antipsychotic clozapine has been shown to reduce suicidality in schizophrenia (Mamo, 2007,Glick et al., 2004).

 There is limited data on the efficacy of antipsychotic medications in children and whether presentation with anxiety precedes or promotes psychotic symptoms.
 Antipsychotic medications (risperidone, quetiapine, and aripiprazole) have been associated with presentation of anxiety when prescribed to children (Aparasu and Bhatara, 2007).
 Girls appear more likely to receive antipsychotic medications for an anxiety disorder than boys (Nesvag et al., 2016).
-The antipsychotic olanzapine may be beneficial in the treatment of psychotic symptoms and co-morbid anxiety symptoms (Ross et al., 2003), including the presentation of anorexia nervosa in young patients with psychosis (Fremaux et al., 2007,Dadic-Hero et al., 2009).
+Atypical antipsychotics, olanzapine and ziprasidone may be beneficial in the treatment of psychotic symptoms and co-morbid anxiety symptoms in childhood schizophrenia {{1607 Ross,R.G.
+2003; 1718 Toren,P. 2004}}.
+Anorexia nervosa in childhood is known to present with both psychotic symptoms and significant anxiety, here again the use of olanzapine has been shown to attenuate the psychotic symptoms and anxiety (Fremaux et al., 2007,Dadic-Hero et al., 2009).